Essent/nativescript-live-engage/README.md

 ## Angular 2

-If you're using the plugin with Angular 2, the plugin automatically registers `LiveEngage` as a valid tag for Angular templates.
-Usage is simple:
+If you're using the plugin with Angular 2 flavoured NativeScript application, the plugin automatically registers `LiveEngage` as a valid tag for Angular templates.
+Usage:

 1. Add the plugin to your project: